codescrum/bitmask-set-jsbi-js/README.md

 1. Quickly retrieve the intersection betwen two (or more) arrays of elements.
 2. Quickly add/remove elements of other arrays to/from a particular array.

-*Note:* The approach implemented here might work best if you need to operate with many arrays/sets instead of just a couple.
+The approach implemented here might work best if you need to operate with many arrays/sets instead of just a couple.

 *Important:* This package depends on the JSBI — pure-JavaScript BigInts library for compatibility.